-Whether it’d be checking your emails, your social medias or your texts, eliminate things that distract you.
+Whether it’d be checking your emails, your social media or your texts, eliminate things that distract you.
 Instead, make proper time for these distractions and call it leisure time, because taking a break is necessary and healthy.

 Stick to your plan

 Like anything, the only way to get things done is to get things done.
-Make sure to keep to schedule and stick to your plan.
+Make sure to keep a schedule and stick to your plan.
 Forming a schedule is useless if you do not have the will to follow through.